dulsi/colormonster/README.md

 TheSplashDragon.
 Design and sprites by tamashihoshi.
 Image is licensed under CC-BY-SA 4.0.
 Transformed to black and white by Dennis Payne.

+The Eruptibus image is based on the Eruptibus from Tuxemon.
+Original design by Leo.
+Sprites by josepharaoh99 and Leo.
+Image is licensed under CC-BY-SA 4.0.
+Transformed to black and white by Dennis Payne.

 The font is ASCII Bitmap Font "oldschool" by domsson https://opengameart.org/content/ascii-bitmap-font-oldschool